As far as possible, we aim to keep you up to date on our website.

 influence planning decisions affecting all local bus companies.

-and to lewes; and have been pressing for improvements to route 37 to
+and to Lewes; and have been pressing for improvements to route 37 to

 to Worthing.